danielschramm/qt_inverter_10k/README.md

 - 2400 Baud 8N1
 - Delimiter -> Silent time 1s (5*200ms)
 The delimiter is important for the software to read the answer from the inverter.

+To use the ^S004BST (Battery Self Test) the following conditions are needed:
+- Enable the config option "Activate Li-Fe Battery while commissioning"
+- If charging from grid is disabled you need enough solar power to run the self test.

 Install QTMQTT on windows - run console matching your compile target from Startmenu/QT: